iuliaferoli/ADF_workshop/Readme.md

 ### D. Create a Data Profile with Statistics
 1. Create a  ```New Branch``` from the last step in the data flow you made before the sink
-2. Ass an `Derived Column` step to convert the Year column to integer (to get the best of the statistics analysis later)
+2. Add an `Derived Column` step to convert the Year column to integer (to get the best of the statistics analysis later)
 3. Add an ```Aggregate``` step.
 Within the settings,

 ![](https://github.com/iuliaferoli/ADF_workshop/blob/master/img/secondbranch.PNG?raw=true)